Samsar4/CEH-v10-Study-Guide/modules/0-Introduction.md

 - **Design flaws** - flaws inherent to system design such as encryption and data validation
 - **Operating System Flaws** - flaws specific to each OS
 - **Default passwords** - leaving default passwords that come with system/application

-## <u>Five Phases of Hacking</u>

-1. **Reconnaissance**  - Gathering evidence about targets; There are two types of Recon:
-    - **Passive Reconnaissance**: Gain information about targeted computers and networks without actively engaging with the systems
-        - e.g: Google Search, Public records, New releases, Social Media, Wardrive scanning networks around.
-    - **Active Reconnaissance**: Envolves direct interaction with the target.
-        - e.g: Make a phone call to the target, Job interview; tools like Nmap, Nessus, OpenVAS, Nikto and Metasploit can be considered as Active Recon.

-2. **Scanning & Enumeration** - Obtaining more in-depth information about targets.
-    - e.g: Network Scanning, Port Scanning, Which versions of services are running.
-3. **Gaining Access** - Attacks are leveled in order to gain access to a system.
-4. **Maintaining Access** - Items put in place to ensure future access.
-    - e.g: Rookit, Trojan, Backdoor can be used.
-5. **Covering Tracks** - Steps taken to conceal success and intrusion; Not be noticed; Clear the logs;

 ## <u>Penetration Test - Basics</u>